Frijoles Canyon Trail

 and then, in the middle of a grassy clearing, the two-storey Tyuonyi Pueblo

 , a circular arrangement of rooms around a central arena.
 Like the kiva, the village has been excavated and partially restored.
 This site once had over 400 rooms on two storeys, and was home to over 600 people, though its low profile today makes it hard to appreciate the scale; a better view is from above, at the end of the Tyuonyi Overlook Trail

 , both of which are on the canyon rim.
 The Main Loop leads right through the pueblo then veers east, to the base of the cliffs, where all the cave dwellings are found, in two groups either side of a narrow ravine.
 All were built into the soft volcanic tuff cliffs, by enlarging natural cavities to form augmented alcoves known as cavates; there are hundreds of such rooms, often difficult to distinguish from natural, unused holes in the rock.
 Several of the dwellings may be entered, via ladders or steps, and again some restoration has been undertaken.
 There are few information plaques along the route - instead people are encouraged to buy a trail guide, price $1.
 The first group of ruins are centered on Talus House

 , a rebuilt dwelling at the base of the cliffs, below many cavates.
 The other cave dwellings are collectively known as Long House

 , once a large structure with up to four storeys, but now all that remains are the cavates at the back, with many rows of post holes (vigas) showing where the front of the structure used to be.
 Some alcoves have painted walls and pictographs, one protected behind a plastic screen.
 Other locations have petroglyphs, all rather faint.
 Tree cholla

-    and datura are the most prominent plants hereabouts.
+are the most prominent plants hereabouts.

 Return Section of the Trail